nicolasdeory/firelight/README.md

 # Firelight RGB
 ![dotnet-ci](https://github.com/nicolasdeory/leagueoflegends-led/workflows/dotnet-ci/badge.svg)

+> **NOTE**: The update that adds support for Fortnite and Rocket League hasn't been released yet.
+Stay tuned!
+>
+Join our [Discord server](https://discord.gg/KtTRPZt) to follow the latest updates.

 A modular game integration for Razer Chroma and other RGB LED devices for League of Legends, Rocket League, Fortnite and many more to come.

 ![](repo/video-gif.gif)

-You can join our [Discord server](https://discord.gg/KtTRPZt) to follow the latest updates.

 ## Features compatible with League of Legends
 - Health Bar